The Castle Point Plan

 If you have still not paid off your debt or reached an arrangement with the Rent Arrears Team to repay the debt in instalments, we may apply to the County Court for a hearing date.
 If this happens, you will receive a summons to appear in Court.
 You will also receive a form for your defence which you should fill in and send back to the Court.
 If you get a summons you should get independent advice as soon as possible.

 Even if you choose not to get advice, it is important to go to Court on the fixed date.
 If the Court is satisfied that you owe rent and you agree to pay a fixed amount each week, they will probably “postpone or suspend” the Possession Order.
 This means that we cannot evict you as long as you keep to the agreement.
 If you don’t keep to the agreement, we can then apply for an Outright Possession Order and in turn a bailiffs’ warrant to evict you.
+Going to Court will also incur Court charges which will be added to your rent account.

 How your rent is made up: